 - Check your data streams and logging if you are viewing them in real time.

 - Complete your initialisation and warm-up run.
+To get the best output from your unit you can read here.

 - Complete your boresighting procedure if you are doing one.
 Remember to log this run in different files to a survey.